fsprojects/FAKE/help/markdown/fake-migrate-to-fake-5.md

 as the old API was growing several years now and we never could do breaking changes.

 > IMPORTANT NOTE: If you feel like an API is still in the wrong place.
 Please let us know and open an issue.
-  We can make breaking changes as long as we are in the alpha/beta phase.
+> We can make breaking changes as long as we are in the alpha/beta phase.

-> IMPORTANT NODE: It's obvious from the NOTE above, but we are still figuring out the new API (even if I'm quite happy with its current state).
+> IMPORTANT NOTE: It's obvious from the NOTE above, but we are still figuring out the new API (even if I'm quite happy with its current state).
-  So things might break in the alpha phase.
+> So things might break in the alpha phase.
 However this doesn't mean you should be afraid to use the new FAKE version.
-  In fact due to the modular design we hopefully can make breaking changes a lot more often, without breaking your builds!
+> In fact due to the modular design we hopefully can make breaking changes a lot more often, without breaking your builds!
-  So please try it out and if stuff breaks let us know :).
+> So please try it out and if stuff breaks let us know :).
-  The good thing is you can always "lock" the versions of the FAKE modules until you are ready to upgrade.
+> The good thing is you can always "lock" the versions of the FAKE modules until you are ready to upgrade.

 In this new work you should write "Module.Method a b" instead of "MethodModule a b".
 Which means in the old world we had lots of methods like
 "ReadFile argument" (the module probably even opened via `[<AutoOpen>]`), which is considered bad style now.